ankane/strong_migrations/README.md

   end
   ```

-4. Deploy and run migration
+4. Deploy and run the migration
 5. Remove the line added in step 1

 ### Adding a column with a default value